 We at Magarelli Fertility™ love to help make the dream of one healthy baby come true for those on the journey through infertility.
 Though we strive to treat couples of all orientations equally, the truth is, our LGBT couples often have specific needs that aren’t often discussed in the fertility world.
 That ends today.

-We’ll be addressing the most common questions and concerns raised by our LGBT couples, to help you gain insight into your specific fertility options and ensure a smoother decision process to better meet your unique needs.
+We’ll be addressing the most common questions and concerns raised by our LGBTQ couples, to help you gain insight into your specific fertility options and ensure a smoother decision process to better meet your unique needs.

 Beginning the Journey